IdaStephen/CS677-Project2/README.md

 Missingness says that a missing feature gets an attribution of zero.
 A missing feature could -- in theory -- have an arbitrary Shapley value without hurting the local accuracy property, since it is multiplied with x' = 0.
 The Missingness property enforces that missing features get a Shapley value of 0.
 In practice this is only relevant for features that are constant.

 3. Consistency:
-Consistency states that if a model changes so that some simplified input’s contribution increases or stays the same regardless of the other inputs, that input’s attribution should not decrease.
+The consistency property says that if a model changes so that the marginal contribution of a feature value increases or stays the same (regardless of other features), the Shapley value also increases or stays the same.
+From Consistency the Shapley properties Linearity, Dummy and Symmetry follow

 4. Efficiency:
 As the foundation of SHAP values is based on computational game theory, this is the only method that can failry distribute the gain of the feature.